MicrosoftDocs/azure-video-indexer/azure-video-indexer/create-account.md

 - Only paid accounts are available on Azure Government.
 - No manual content moderation available in Azure Government.
 In the public cloud, when content is deemed offensive based on a content moderation, the customer can ask for a human to look at that content and potentially revert that decision.
-- In Azure Government we won't present a Bing description of celebrities and named entities identified.
-This is a UI capability only.
+- For Azure Government, we don't present a Bing description of celebrities and named entities identified.
+It's a UI capability only.

 ### Prerequisites for connecting to Azure Government

 - An Azure subscription in [Azure Government](/azure/azure-government/).
-- An Entra ID account in Azure Government.
+- A Microsoft Entra ID account in Azure Government.
-- Prerequisites for permissions and resources as described above in the [Paid account](#paid-account) section.
+- Prerequisites for permissions and resources as described in the [Paid account](#paid-account) section.

 ### Create new account via the Azure Government portal

 To create a paid account in Azure Government, follow the instructions in [Create-Paid-Account](https://api-portal.videoindexer.ai/api-details#api=Operations&operation=Create-Paid-Account).
 This API end point only includes Government cloud regions.

-If you don't have any Azure AI Video Indexer accounts in Azure Government where you're an owner or a contributor, you'll get an empty experience from which you can start creating your account.
+If you aren't an Owner or Contributor for any Azure AI Video Indexer accounts in Azure Government, you're'given an empty experience from which you can start creating your account.

-If you are already a contributor or an administrator of a existing Azure AI Video Indexer accounts in Azure Government, you're taken to that account and from there you can use the steps described in the [Paid account](#paid-account) section.
+If you're already a contributor or an administrator of an existing Azure AI Video Indexer account in Azure Government, you're taken to that account and from there you can use the steps described in the [Paid account](#paid-account) section.